Inclusion: School Information Report

 Your child’s class teacher, the headteacher and Special Education Needs Coordinator (SENCo), will use their professionalism and judgement to decide where a pupil has barriers to their learning.
 Where members of staff become concerned about an area of learning or development of a pupil they will first of all invite parents into school in order to share their concerns.
 Once a discussion has taken place the teacher will then discuss their concerns with the SENCo.

 Teachers use an agreed system to share concerns which details the outcomes that the teacher and parents would like to see for the child.
 We believe that an outcomes-based system enables us to focus on the strengths and aspirations of individuals irrespective of barriers to learning.
 The SENCo will then meet with the class teacher and/or parents to establish strategies which could overcome these barriers, during which a date for a follow up conversation will be arranged.

-For further information please see the SEND Policy.
+For further information please see the SEND Policy - available via the policies link.
 A paper copy can be provided if required, please speak to a member of staff.

 How is additional SEN support provided?

 Our approach to special educational needs provision takes account of the continuum of special educational needs and recognises that good practice can take many different forms.
 This reflects current government recommendations that schools adopt a graduated response to provision of educational opportunities.
 We firmly believe that these strategies need to be underpinned by the following key principles, that:

 - all children can learn and make progress